mozilla-l10n/introduction/docs/team.markdown

 pagetitle: Localization Team
 ---

-Here you can learn more about the staff working in the Localization team at Mozilla.
+Here you will be able to learn more about the staff working in the Localization team at Mozilla.

+Content coming soon!